 Bilateral Economic Relations

-Cote d’Ivoire is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-Led by increasing Ivoirian demand for U.S. exports, total bilateral trade has hit a new record for two years in a row.
-U.S. exports to Cote d’Ivoire include plastics, machinery, mineral fuels, agricultural products, vehicles, iron and steel products, and pharmaceuticals.
-The United States imports from Cote d’ Ivoire include cocoa, oil, rubber, wood, and cashew nuts.
-U.S. firms have made investments in energy, agriculture, health, and information technology services.
-The United States has a trade and investment framework agreement with the West African Economic and Monetary Union, of which Cote d’Ivoire is a member.
-In 2017, the United States and Cote d’Ivoire signed a five-year $524.7 million MCC Compact to facilitate the transportation of goods and people into and out of Abidjan and improve technical and vocational education.
+Côte d’Ivoire is eligible for preferential trade benefits under the African Growth and Opportunity Act.
+U.S. exports to Côte d’Ivoire include plastics, machinery, mineral fuels, agricultural products, vehicles, iron and steel products, and pharmaceuticals.
+The United States imports Ivoirian cocoa, oil, rubber, wood, and cashew nuts.
+U.S. firms have historically and continue to invest significantly in Ivoirian energy, agriculture, healthcare, food and beverage, and information technology services.
+The United States has a trade and investment framework agreement with the West African Economic and Monetary Union, of which Côte d’Ivoire is a member.

-The position of U.S. Ambassador to Cote d’Ivoire is currently vacant; other principal embassy officials are listed in the Department’s Key Officers List.
+The U.S. Ambassador to Côte d’Ivoire is Richard K. Bell (in place since September 2019); other senior embassy officials are listed in the Department’s Key Officers List.

 Office of the U.S. Trade Representative Country Page